Have you exceeded the yearly Social Security earnings limit? Or think you might?

 - People shared links to confusing articles

-People tried to be helpful, while others treated her like she had made a mistake in collecting earlier than later.
+People tried to be helpful, while others treated her like she had made a mistake in collecting earlier instead of later.

-It’s not as complicated as you may think.
+Despite common belief, it’s not as complicated as it may seem.

 You don’t have to do anything in advance if you work while collecting benefits and expect to exceed the annual earnings limit.

-When Social Security receives your W2s and tax returns, they will evaluate your account and make adjustments accordingly.
+When Social Security receives your W-2s and tax returns, they will evaluate your account and make adjustments based on the information provided.

 Approximately 6 months after filing our joint tax return for 2018 which claimed earnings from Rebel Retiree’s part-time job, he received a letter from the Social Security Administration.

-The letter explained that work and earnings caused a change in his benefit amount.
+The letter explained that work and earnings caused an overpayment in benefits.
 It thoroughly explained the amount of overpayment.
-And it showed the amount that must be repaid to Social Security.
+Plus, it showed the amount that must be repaid to Social Security.

 It stated that X amount of dollars from the September 2019 payment would be withheld in October to recover the overpayment.